PDM4AR/exercises/docs/07-optimization.md

 - The `x` and `y` float attributes specify the *x* and *y* position of the island in a cartesian reference system.
 The 2D map is a flat plane.
 - The `departure` and `arrival` float attributes are a timetable of the exact time you have to depart from or to arrive to the island, to exploit its specific weather to being able to set sail or to dock.
 Note that to keep things simple the decimal places are not representing the minutes in *mod* 60.
 A value of 8.43 doesn't mean 43 minutes past 8, but that it's 43% of an hour past 8.
 Treat it as a normal float value.
 To keep things simple, the arrival times of all the islands are later than the departure times of all the islands.
 This means in every possible journey between two island you depart and arrive later on the same day, always.
-- The `nights` integer attribute specifies how many nights you have to spend on the island before you can depart to the next archipelago.
+- The `nights` integer attribute specifies the exact amount of nights you have to spend on the island before you can depart to the next island.
 If `nights` is 1, it means you arrive in the island and you depart the next day, irrelevant of the arrival/departure timetable.
+The islands of the first and last archipelagos have `nights` = 0.
 - The `delta_crew` integer attribute specifies how many people will leave the crew (negative value) or how many join the crew (positive value) if you visit the island.
+The islands of the first and last archipelago have `delta_crew` = 0.

 </details>